Polynesian Sheet Pan Pork Chops are so easy to prepare. This meal has loads of flavor from pork, veggies, pineapple, and a tangy sauce.

 Simple sheet pan meals are something that I fully embrace during the busiest times of the year.
 I adore the convenience of fewer pans waiting to be washed after dinner along with the ease of one pan containing everything for a great meal.

 Polynesian Sheet Pan Pork Chops is just such a meal, and I’m here to share this tantalizing recipe that is oh so easy.
 I’ve prepared this recipe after retrieving my kids from the bus stop after school.
 Dinner was on the table in 30 minutes and everyone fed and happy.

-Pork chops find themselves onto my weekly menu frequently.
-Whether you are using a slow cooker, oven, pressure cooker, grill or as I used a good old sheet pan.
+Pork chops find themselves on my weekly menu frequently.
+Whether you are using a slow cooker, oven, pressure cooker, grill, or as I used a good old sheet pan.
 There’s nothing complicated about preparing pork.
 In fact, I’m sharing a tip below to help you figure out the ideal cooking temperature to get delicious pork on your table every time.